 11:1 Then Nahash the Ammonite went up and besieged Jabesh-gilead, and all the men of Jabesh said to Nahash, “Make a treaty with us, and we will serve you.”
 2 But Nahash the Ammonite said to them, “On this condition I will make a treaty with you, that I gouge out all your right eyes, and thus bring disgrace on all Israel.”
 3 The elders of Jabesh said to him, “Give us seven days' respite that we may send messengers through all the territory of Israel.
 Then, if there is no one to save us, we will give ourselves up to you.”
 4 When the messengers came to Gibeah of Saul, they reported the matter in the ears of the people, and all the people wept aloud.

 5 Now, behold, Saul was coming from the field behind the oxen.
 And Saul said, “What is wrong with the people, that they are weeping?”
 So they told him the news of the men of Jabesh.
 6 And the Spirit of God rushed upon Saul when he heard these words, and his anger was greatly kindled.
-7 He took a yoke of oxen and cut them in pieces and sent them throughout all the territory of Israel by the hand of messengers, saying, “Whoever does not come out after Saul and Samuel, so shall it be done to his oxen!”
-Then the dread of the Lord fell upon the people, and they came out as one man.
+7 He took a yoke of oxen and cut them in pieces and sent them throughout all the territory of Israel by the hand of the messengers, saying, “Whoever does not come out after Saul and Samuel, so shall it be done to his oxen!”
+Then the dread of the LORD fell upon the people, and they came out as one man.
 8 When he mustered them at Bezek, the people of Israel were three hundred thousand, and the men of Judah thirty thousand.
-9 And they said to the messengers who had come, “Thus shall you say to the men of Jabesh-gilead: ‘Tomorrow, by the time the sun is hot, you shall have deliverance.’”
+9 And they said to the messengers who had come, “Thus shall you say to the men of Jabesh-gilead: ‘Tomorrow, by the time the sun is hot, you shall have salvation.’”
 When the messengers came and told the men of Jabesh, they were glad.
 10 Therefore the men of Jabesh said, “Tomorrow we will give ourselves up to you, and you may do to us whatever seems good to you.”
 11 And the next day Saul put the people in three companies.
 And they came into the midst of the camp in the morning watch and struck down the Ammonites until the heat of the day.
 And those who survived were scattered, so that no two of them were left together.

 12 Then the people said to Samuel, “Who is it that said, ‘Shall Saul reign over us?’
 Bring the men, that we may put them to death.”
-13 But Saul said, “Not a man shall be put to death this day, for today the Lord has worked salvation in Israel.”
+13 But Saul said, “Not a man shall be put to death this day, for today the LORD has worked salvation in Israel.”
 14 Then Samuel said to the people, “Come, let us go to Gilgal and there renew the kingdom.”
-15 So all the people went to Gilgal, and there they made Saul king before the Lord in Gilgal.
-There they sacrificed peace offerings before the Lord, and there Saul and all the men of Israel rejoiced greatly.
+15 So all the people went to Gilgal, and there they made Saul king before the LORD in Gilgal.
+There they sacrificed peace offerings before the LORD, and there Saul and all the men of Israel rejoiced greatly.

 12:1 And Samuel said to all Israel, “Behold, I have obeyed your voice in all that you have said to me and have made a king over you.
 2 And now, behold, the king walks before you, and I am old and gray; and behold, my sons are with you.
 I have walked before you from my youth until this day.
-3 Here I am; testify against me before the Lord and before his anointed.
+3 Here I am; testify against me before the LORD and before his anointed.
 Whose ox have I taken?
 Or whose donkey have I taken?
 Or whom have I defrauded?
 Whom have I oppressed?
 Or from whose hand have I taken a bribe to blind my eyes with it?
 Testify against me and I will restore it to you.”
 4 They said, “You have not defrauded us or oppressed us or taken anything from any man's hand.”
-5 And he said to them, “The Lord is witness against you, and his anointed is witness this day, that you have not found anything in my hand.”
+5 And he said to them, “The LORD is witness against you, and his anointed is witness this day, that you have not found anything in my hand.”
 And they said, “He is witness.”

-6 And Samuel said to the people, “The Lord is witness, who appointed Moses and Aaron and brought your fathers up out of the land of Egypt.
-7 Now therefore stand still that I may plead with you before the Lord concerning all the righteous deeds of the Lord that he performed for you and for your fathers.
-8 When Jacob went into Egypt, and the Egyptians oppressed them, then your fathers cried out to the Lord and the Lord sent Moses and Aaron, who brought your fathers out of Egypt and made them dwell in this place.
-9 But they forgot the Lord their God.
+6 And Samuel said to the people, “The LORD is witness, who appointed Moses and Aaron and brought your fathers up out of the land of Egypt.
+7 Now therefore stand still that I may plead with you before the LORD concerning all the righteous deeds of the LORD that he performed for you and for your fathers.
+8 When Jacob went into Egypt, and the Egyptians oppressed them, then your fathers cried out to the LORD and the LORD sent Moses and Aaron, who brought your fathers out of Egypt and made them dwell in this place.
+9 But they forgot the LORD their God.
 And he sold them into the hand of Sisera, commander of the army of Hazor, and into the hand of the Philistines, and into the hand of the king of Moab.
 And they fought against them.
-10 And they cried out to the Lord and said, ‘We have sinned, because we have forsaken the Lord and have served the Baals and the Ashtaroth.
+10 And they cried out to the LORD and said, ‘We have sinned, because we have forsaken the LORD and have served the Baals and the Ashtaroth.
 But now deliver us out of the hand of our enemies, that we may serve you.’
-11 And the Lord sent Jerubbaal and Barak and Jephthah and Samuel and delivered you out of the hand of your enemies on every side, and you lived in safety.
-12 And when you saw that Nahash the king of the Ammonites came against you, you said to me, ‘No, but a king shall reign over us,’ when the Lord your God was your king.
-13 And now behold the king whom you have chosen, for whom you have asked; behold, the Lord has set a king over you.
-14 If you will fear the Lord and serve him and obey his voice and not rebel against the commandment of the Lord, and if both you and the king who reigns over you will follow the Lord your God, it will be well.
-15 But if you will not obey the voice of the Lord, but rebel against the commandment of the Lord, then the hand of the Lord will be against you and your king.
-16 Now therefore stand still and see this great thing that the Lord will do before your eyes.
+11 And the LORD sent Jerubbaal and Barak and Jephthah and Samuel and delivered you out of the hand of your enemies on every side, and you lived in safety.
+12 And when you saw that Nahash the king of the Ammonites came against you, you said to me, ‘No, but a king shall reign over us,’ when the LORD your God was your king.
+13 And now behold the king whom you have chosen, for whom you have asked; behold, the LORD has set a king over you.
+14 If you will fear the LORD and serve him and obey his voice and not rebel against the commandment of the LORD, and if both you and the king who reigns over you will follow the LORD your God, it will be well.
+15 But if you will not obey the voice of the LORD, but rebel against the commandment of the LORD, then the hand of the LORD will be against you and your king.
+16 Now therefore stand still and see this great thing that the LORD will do before your eyes.
 17 Is it not wheat harvest today?
-I will call upon the Lord, that he may send thunder and rain.
-And you shall know and see that your wickedness is great, which you have done in the sight of the Lord, in asking for yourselves a king.”
-18 So Samuel called upon the Lord, and the Lord sent thunder and rain that day, and all the people greatly feared the Lord and Samuel.
+I will call upon the LORD, that he may send thunder and rain.
+And you shall know and see that your wickedness is great, which you have done in the sight of the LORD, in asking for yourselves a king.”
+18 So Samuel called upon the LORD, and the LORD sent thunder and rain that day, and all the people greatly feared the LORD and Samuel.